As Bifanas do Afonso ★ 4.5

 Try: Bifana with cheese

-Try: Bifana with mustard
+Try: Bifana with sharp mustard, 3 euros

 More cities are in research.
 Want bifana covered somewhere specific?
 Tell us where you want to eat.